Council meeting suspended after heated exchanges during discussions on what needs to be done with a huge illegal waste dump in Derry

 One of the areas in which the illegal waste was found at Mobuoy.

-A meeting of Derry City and Strabane District Council was suspended today after members of public started shouting from the public gallery.
+A meeting of Derry City and Strabane District Council was suspended today after people started shouting from the public gallery.

 An estimated one million tonnes of waste has been dumped illegally at a large countryside site at Mobuoy close to Maydown.